If you’re working in a cozy office, it’s easy to ignore the plight of Amazon warehouse workers and scroll right past their stories in your feed.

 It’s time to upskill yourself

-The result is that a lot more people are starting to see the impact, good and bad, of new technology in their workplace.
+The result is that a lot more people are starting to see the impact of new technology in their workplace.
 And they’re looking for ways to adapt.

 Upskilling is adaptation.
-Though upskilling isn’t a household term just yet, it will be in 2020 thanks to the impact of recent changes in the workplace.
+Though upskilling isn’t a household term just yet, it will be in 2020.
+Recent changes in the workplace are forcing us to look at our future job security.

 Upskilling is a verb and a mindset.
 It’s the act of learning new skills to improve your professional life.
-It’s also a willingness to accept that things are changing, take charge of your learning and development, and not burry your head in the sand.
+It’s also a willingness to accept that things are changing.
+Upskilling is also the ability to take charge of your learning and development.
+The takeaway is that you can’t rely on employers to teach you the skills you need.
+You have to go after them yourself.

-While the term upskilling is frequently thrown around in articles as if one can just upskill tomorrow, upskilling is not an easy process.
+While the term upskilling is frequently thrown around in articles as if one can just upskill tomorrow, upskilling takes work.
 Every time I read an article in a big publication (looking at you HBR) by a corporate leader declaring that our collective workforce simply needs to upskill, I roll my eyes.
-Often these articles are written by people who haven’t actually upskilled themselves.
+Often the authors of these articles haven’t actually upskilled themselves.

 In fact, upskilling is downright hard.
-I say this as someone who is doing it and as someone who just wrote a book teaching people how to upskill.
+I say this as someone who’s upskilling to learn data science.
+I also write that as someone who just wrote a book teaching people how to upskill.
 It’s hard because we haven’t been taught how to do it.

 The benefits of the comfort zone are appealing.
 Steady (though not always satisfying) incomes, “secure” jobs, relaxed routines, and predictable schedules are as comforting to humans as they are to animals.
 In this phase, people limit their learning to things they learn on the job, not knowing that yesterday’s lessons rarely solve tomorrow’s challenges… Without skill upgrades or a willingness to learn, people are caught in a rut.
 They are unable to see when the next trend is about to catch up or when the current one is about to die.
 For the few that can see the new trend, the pain of having to upgrade their skills far supersedes the pleasure of staying in the comfort zone.